Skip to main content

 👃Nose: Heavy, lots of oak, ample sweetness, intermittent wafts of vanilla.
 Sniffs appropriate to its proof.

 🏆 Overall: 7.5/10 - Great - There is a lot of love in this bottle.
 From the red wax and paper label aesthetic to the smooth and easy drinking hug of the bourbon, it's hard to find much to quibble with in this glass.
-It has strong developed flavors with good wood character, but may not be the most complex in terms of secondary flavors or dynamic palate.
+It has strong developed flavors with good wood character, and an experienced palate can find lots to enjoy in terms of secondary flavors.
+Overall it is a very dynamic palate indeed.
 For the money, it's pretty much this pour, Broken Barrel Full Proof (which I can't seem to find anymore), and a step down to Benchmark Full Proof for wonderful Barrel Proof Bourbons.
 I love regular Maker's and I am greatly enjoying the Cask Strength edition.
 Comparing this and Larceny's Barrel Proof, I tend towards the Maker's Cask Strength every time.

 ⚖️Rating Scale: